chippoman/EthermineMinerStats/README.md

 By default, stats are saved to Google Sheets once every 5 minutes and when the script is first run

-To start monitoring Flexpool stats, use the EthermineMinerStats.py file
+To start monitoring Ethermine stats, use the EthermineMinerStats.py file

 ![Miner stats screenshot](/Miner_stats.png)